Example of AI-assisted 'vibe coding' workflow

 1. System Architecture and Design

 AI excels at generating code within defined parameters but struggles with architectural decisions that require understanding of business constraints, scalability requirements, and long-term maintenance considerations.
 "You can't 'vibe' your way to a well-architected system," noted one commenter.
-"Those decisions require deep understanding of trade-offs that AI simply doesn't have context for."2.
-Debugging and Problem-Solving
+"Those decisions require deep understanding of trade-offs that AI simply doesn't have context for."

 Interestingly, while skeptical of "vibe coding" as a replacement for programming skills, many developers acknowledged AI's value as a productivity tool.
 The data shows: